matloff/fastStat/StatBareMin.md

 characteristics over time, so some caution must be exercized in applying statistical methods in such contexts.

 #  Standard errors

+This section is longer but involves the very essence of statistical inference.
+Some extra effort on the reader's part here will pay large dividends.

 Around election times, one often here on TV newscasts the results of opinion polls, statements along the lines of "Candidate X is supported